MicrosoftDocs/visualstudio-docs/docs/javascript/tutorial-asp-net-core-with-angular.md

 Make sure to have the following installed:

-- Visual Studio 2022 Preview 2 or later with the Node.js workload also installed.
+- Visual Studio 2022 Preview 2 or later with the **ASP.NET and web development** workload installed.
 Go to the [Visual Studio downloads](https://visualstudio.microsoft.com/downloads/) page to install it for free.
   If you need to install the workload and already have Visual Studio, go to **Tools** > **Get Tools and Features...**, which opens the Visual Studio Installer.
-Choose the **Node.js development** workload, then choose **Modify**.
+Choose the **ASP.NET and web development** workload, then choose **Modify**.
 - npm ([https://www.npmjs.com/](https://www.npmjs.com/))
 - Angular CLI ([https://angular.io/cli](https://angular.io/cli))
   This can be the version of your choice